 Hanover Holdings is an "underwriter" within the meaning of the Securities Act in connection with the resale of our common stock under the Purchase Agreement.
 No other underwriter or person has been engaged to facilitate the sale of shares of our common stock in this offering.
-This offering will terminate sixteen (16) months after the effective date of this prospectus.
+This offering will terminate on September 30, 2016.
 The per share purchase price for the Shares subject to a Draw Down Notice shall be equal to 92.5% of the arithmetic average of the lowest VWAPs that equal or exceed the applicable Floor Price during the applicable Pricing Period; provided, however, that if the VWAP does not equal or exceed the applicable Floor Price for at least five trading days during the applicable Pricing Period, then the per share purchase price shall be equal to 92.5% of the arithmetic average of all VWAPs that equal or exceed the applicable Floor Price during such Pricing Period.